greggcorp/Greggcorp/_posts/2019-03-10-writing-process.md

 layout: post
 title: "My current writing process"
 date:   2019-03-10 17:34:25
-description: How I'm approaching my book
+description: How I'm writing my book
-categories:
+tags: [POV, Writing, Personal]
 ---
 *I’m writing a book about product research, and I update folks about it via a newsletter.
 In [a recent issue](https://mailchi.mp/71670cb9b337/an-update-on-the-research-practice-book), I shared some of my process, as well as my plans for development and publication of the book.
 A number of folks got in touch to tell me they enjoyed learning about my specific writing process, so I thought I’d post it here.
 To get updates like this in your inbox, [please subscribe to my newsletter](http://gregg.io/book/).*